 We talk a lot about terroir and how the salty island breezes create their own kind of fruit alchemy -- about why the San Juan Islands, and the people who call it home, are the backbone of our business.
 But it's hard to fully convey what we mean unless you've been here - and have felt that sense of coming together (Saturdays at the market, a farm dinner al fresco), the inspiration from our common rootedness (plucking fruit from the old orchards to share at a picnic), and the wildness all around us (dipping your toes or diving into the sea).
 This place, these people, sustain us and keep us thriving.

-Late this past summer our founder Audra had the opportunity to open her life and business to a camera crew - to share a glimpse of what it means to live and thrive and break bread on Orcas Island.
+Recently our founder Audra had the opportunity to open her life and business to a camera crew - to share a glimpse of what it means to live and thrive and break bread on Orcas Island.
 Here’s the resulting video:

 The Story of Girl Meets Dirt